jeelabs/esp-link/FLASHING.md

     0x00000 boot_v1.5.bin 0x1000 user1.bin \
     0x3FC000 esp_init_data_default.bin 0x3FE000 blank.bin
 ```
 I use a high baud rate as shown above because I'm impatient, but that's not required.
+Attention: For some modules you have to set the flash mode to `dio` by adding `--fm dio` to the command line above, otherwise they won't boot.

 ### 4Mbit / 512Kbyte module
 ```